datacommonsorg/docsite/api/sheets/get_property.md

 *   `dcids`: A list of nodes to query, identified by their Data Commons identifiers.
 *   `property`: The property to query for.

+ **Returns**

+The value of the property label for the specified DCIDs.

 ## Assembling the information you will need for a call to this method

 Going into more detail on how to assemble the values for the required arguments: